SveltePress/sveltepress/README.md

   * `name: string` The name of the theme.
   * `globalLayout: string`
     The absolute path of GlobalLayout.svelte that theme use.
-    It will used for wrapping all pages.
+    It will be used for wrapping all pages.
 Even the src/routes/+layout.svelte will become its child.
+  * `pageLayout: string`
+    The absolute path of PageLayout.svelte that theme use.
+    It will be used for wrapping a specific page.

 ## LICENSE